cac-t-u-s/cac-t-u-s.github.io/pages/sound-editor.md

 - Drag a selected marker to move it in the sound.
 - Use the <kbd>backspace</kbd> key to remove a selected marker.

-> Markers are also be reprsented and edited in the internal ["timeline"](time-sequence#timeline-editor) of the sound editor:
+> Markers are also be represented and edited in the internal ["timeline"](time-sequence#timeline-editor) of the sound editor:
 >
 > <img src="sound-editor_img/sound-editor-timeline.png">